The Simpsons Logo

 3. The developers added color to the details.

-The result of their efforts is the familiar visual identity with sloppy blown letters and shadows near each of them.
+The result of their efforts is the familiar visual identity, with sloppy, blown-out letters and shadows near each one.
 The characters now look as if they are double: the upper glyph is red, and the lower one is black.
-This combination makes the inscription appear three-dimensional as if floating above the surface.
-The feeling of hanging in the air was needed for the logo to look harmoniously on the background of the sky, where it appears at the beginning of the cartoon.
-The letters are uppercase, grotesque, and of different heights and shapes.
+This combination makes the inscription appear three-dimensional, as if floating above the surface.
+The feeling of hanging in the air was needed for the logo to look harmonious against the sky background, where it appears at the beginning of the cartoon.
+The letters are uppercase, grotesque, and vary in height and shape.

 Font and Colors